This blog post was updated on December 17, 2021.

 Myth: You can’t bring outside food on an airplane

 False.
 If you’re looking to bring back some leftovers from the family gathering this Thanksgiving (or are responsible for delivering a batch of your famous cookies to the dinner table), you’re in luck!
 Many foods are actually allowed on airlines — with a few exceptions, of course.
 Generally speaking, the TSA expects your food to be clearly wrapped or in a container, and liquids (like soup and gravy) are pretty much a no-go.
-You can check out this list of approved foods to see what you can bring on the flight.
+So, even before browsing cheap flights in November for your Thanksgiving trip, be sure to check an updated list of approved foods to know in advance what you can bring on the flight.
 And remember, when in doubt, leave it at home.
-It’s not worth getting held up at a security checkpoint over some mashed potatoes.
+It’s not worth getting held up at a security checkpoint over some mashed potatoes, after all!